 Brand distribution via digital marketplaces requires new skills and systems.
 This post argues that you need to be clear about your digital B2C readiness to decide how to best execute.

 In my last post, I shared some facts on the importance of marketplaces.
 This time let me talk about HOW to do your business via digital marketplaces right.

 Chances are you already have your own webshop and have experienced how tricky it can be to generate sales and stay profitable.
-Now, with professional digital marketplaces it is actually possible to achieve both: the mix of wholesale & direct to consumer distribution (DTC).
+Now, with professional digital marketplaces it is actually possible to achieve both: the mix of wholesale and direct to consumer distribution (DTC).
 You can let the digital marketplace buy and sell your goods (wholesale model) and you also sell direct to the consumer via the digital marketplace (retail model).

 The wholesale model still represents the largest share of business done in most marketplaces.
-Except for ebay, where close to 100% of merchandise is sold via a B2C model.
+Except for eBay, where close to 100% of merchandise is sold via a B2C model.
 Most other marketplaces use traditional wholesale models, and generate much less than 50% of their revenue via B2C business models.
 The market today allows both models to reach end-consumers.